fjgreco/E2EAI-public/markdown/neural_network.md

     No-bind probability: 2.4192843284254195e-06 Bind probability: 0.999997615814209

-## Thus far, everything can potentially run anywhere e.g., on a laptop or on  local cluster.
-But,...
+## Thus far, everything can potentially run anywhere e.g., on a laptop or a local cluster.

+But,
 - Bioinformatic data can be very large.
 - The models can be very large and computationally complex.